The Manufacturing IT/OT Convergence: Uniting Operational and Informational Technology to Realize Industry 4.0

 Most manufacturing facilities must take a hybrid cloud approach: some data can go to the cloud, and some can stay on site.
 With Telit’s IIoT solution, you can easily extract data at the edge, transform it, and manage and control where it goes.
 Data can flow up and down the stack as required.

 Telit has made it simple to connect IIoT devices at the edge and send data anywhere it needs to go.

 Get your manufacturing plant ready for industrial IoT.
-Request your 60-day deviceWISE for Factory trial today.
+Request your 10-day Telit deviceWISE trial today.